Find Affordable College Courses

 Baltimore, MD

-Loyola University Maryland came in at #6 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Maryland ranking.
-Loyola Maryland is a moderately-sized private not-for-profit school located in the large city of Baltimore.
+Loyola University Maryland landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
+Loyola Maryland is a medium-sized private not-for-profit school located in the city of Baltimore.

 About 87% of the students majoring in psychology at the school are women while 13% are male.

-With a ranking of #7, Bowie State University did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
-Located in the suburb of Bowie, Bowie State University is a public college with a moderately-sized student population.
+Bowie State University ranked #7 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Maryland list.
+Located in the large suburb of Bowie, Bowie State University is a public college with a medium-sized student population.

 Of the 83 students majoring in psychology at Bowie State University, 13% are male and 87% are female.